Auxy6858/Auxy6858/README.md

-C# / Python developer
+I program in C# and Python
+Nvim user
-I hate java
+I hate java and javascript